Asian Car Brands

 SAIC Motor Logo

-SAIC is an absolute record-breaker in the number of sold cars among Chinese automakers.
-It not only produces commercial and light cars but also tries to adapt them to modern trends.
-For example, this company was the first to undertake the study and implementation of intelligent technologies that should simplify the driving process.
+SAIC is an absolute record-breaker in the number of cars sold among Chinese automakers.
+It produces commercial and light cars and tries to adapt them to modern trends.
+For example, this company was the first to study and implement intelligent technologies that should simplify the driving process.

-SAIC also tries to popularize the use of new energy sources, for which it develops modern electric and hybrid cars.
+SAIC also tries to popularize the use of new energy sources, which is why it is developing modern electric and hybrid cars.
 The main models of this type are Roewe E50 and Baojun E100.
-There are also several joint projects with Iveco, Volkswagen, General Motors, and other foreign manufacturers.
+Iveco, Volkswagen, General Motors, and other foreign manufacturers have undertaken several joint projects.

 Changan Automobile